About GDP · Est. 1991 · Mombasa, Kenya

 St. Rita Evergreen Girls School

-East Africa’s first trauma-informed, self-sustaining campus for girls fleeing gender-based violence, forced marriage, and trafficking — opened March 2025.
+East Africa’s first trauma-informed campus for girls fleeing gender-based violence — opened March 2025.
 Over 2,000 girls remain on the waiting list.

 Learn More →